rmoalic/IA-ID/README.md

 ## Main

 Main file we used for the project.
+Its main use is to facilitate the comparison of different classifier.

 ### Execution